-Name and Province or State and Country of Residence Present Office and Date First Appointed a Director Principal Occupation and Positions Held During the Past Five Years (4) Number of Common Shares (5) David M. Cole Colorado United States of America President, CEO and Director November 24, 2003 President and CEO of the Corporation.
-2,151,882 Brian K. Levet ^{(1) (2)} Western Australia Australia Director March 18, 2011 Retired mining executive.
+Name and Province or State and Country of Residence Present Office and Date First Appointed a Director Principal Occupation and Positions Held During the Past Five Years (4) Number of Common Shares (5) Brian E. Bayley ^{(1) (2) (3)} British Columbia Canada Director May 13, 1996 President of Earlston Management Corp. (private management company) since December 1996.
+236,375 David M. Cole Colorado United States of America President, CEO and Director November 24, 2003 President and CEO of the Company.
+2,457,103 Brian K. Levet ^{(1) (2) (3)} Western Australia Australia Director March 18, 2011 Retired mining executive.
 Nil Larry M. Okada ^{(1) (2) (3)} British Columbia Canada Director June 11, 2013 Chief Financial Officer of Africo Resources Ltd. (TSX: ARL).
-10,000 Michael D. Winn (3) California United States of America Chairman of the Board May 23, 2012 Director November 24, 2003 President of Seabord Capital Corp., a private consulting company providing analysis of mining and energy companies.
+60,000 Michael D. Winn California United States of America Chairman of the Board May 23, 2012 Director November 24, 2003 President of Seabord Capital Corp., a private consulting company providing analysis of mining and energy companies.
 President of Seabord Services Corp., a private company providing management, administrative, and regulatory services to private and public mining companies.
-905,942
+908,108

-- (1) Member of the Audit Committee - (2) Member of the Compensation Committee. - (3) Member of the Corporate Governance and Nominating Committee. - (4) Positions and occupations for previous five years are not disclosed if the nominee's occupations and positions were disclosed in an information circular previously issued by the Corporation. - (5) Number of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised as at the Record Date.
+- (1) Member of the Audit Committee - (2) Member of the Compensation Committee. - (3) Member of the Corporate Governance and Nominating Committee. - (4) Positions and occupations for previous five years are not disclosed if the nominee's occupations and positions were disclosed in a management information circular previously issued by the Company. - (5) Number of Common Shares beneficially owned, directly or indirectly, or over which control or direction is exercised as at the Record Date.
 No director, together with the director's associates and affiliates beneficially owns, directly or indirectly, or exercises control or direction over more than 10% of the Common Shares.